Taccia Aoguro

 My personal thoughts...

 At this point, I’ve been lucky enough to have the opportunity to try hundreds of inks.
-Amongst all of them, there have been few that I didn’t care for, and even fewer that I outright hated.
-I hate to say it, but I just can’t recommend this ink.
-The performance is so poor it’s just not enjoyable to use.
-It’s barely usable at all.
-And I knew this was going to happen.
-I’ve tried Aoguro in plenty of pens in the past with the same results: overwhelming dryness, drying out, and skipping.
-If it wasn’t for the poor performance, this might have been a decent option, but frankly, there are a lot of excellent blue-black inks out there that make this one not even worth considering.
-Save yourself the frustration.
+Amongst all of them, there aren’t many that I didn’t care for, and even fewer that I outright hated.
+All this to say, I just can’t recommend this ink.
+The performance is so poor that I simply couldn’t find it enjoyable to use.
+In fact, I found it barely usable at all.
+I gave it a lot of chances too; I’ve tried Aoguro in plenty of pens in the past with the same results: overwhelming dryness, drying out, and skipping.
+If it wasn’t for the poor performance, this might have been a decent option because the color isn’t awful, but frankly, there are a lot of excellent blue-black inks out there that make this one not even worth considering.
+My recommendation is to save yourself the frustration.

 More images/info: